IP Address Location

-The Master view is the view that you’ll use to do most of your analysis.
-It will have filters configured to screen out internal traffic via IP address, and may contain other filters.
-Once you apply filters and other configurations those filters will change the data being collected and stored.
-This is why you always want to maintain a raw data view, and it’s why you should test new configurations via the Test view prior to implementing them in the Master view.
+You will use the Master view to do most of your analysis.
+It will have filters configured to screen out internal traffic via IP address and may contain other filters.
+Once you apply filters and other configurations, those filters will change the collected and stored data.
+Always maintain a raw data view, and test new configurations via the Test view before implementing them in the Master view.

-First have employees and freelancers visit this page, use the IP address tool to discover and document their IP address, then email it to you.
-If they work in more than one location, make sure they identify all the IP addresses they are using (e.g. co-working space, home, Starbucks, library).
+First, have employees and freelancers visit this page, use the IP address tool to discover and document their IP address, then email it to you.
+If they work in multiple locations, ensure they identify all the IP addresses they use (e.g., co-working space, home, Starbucks, or library).